Fall is the best season, don’t you think? 🍂

 That being said, here are a few other best practices to keep in mind as you celebrate cultural occasions in the workplace:

-- Don’t overburden: On the flip side, don’t assume that just because someone is Hispanic/Latinx, that they’d want to take on the work to plan an event for the organization.
+On the flip side, don’t assume that just because someone is Hispanic/Latinx, that they’d want to take on the work to plan an event for the organization.
 That places the burden of responsibility on them, and if they’re a visible minority at your workplace, they might feel tokenized about their role at your workplace—especially if this initiative is a new thing at your company.
-Remember to acknowledge those who do choose to participate by recognizing them publicly.
+Remember to acknowledge those who do choose to participate by recognizing them publicly (more on that later!).

 Hispanic Heritage Month celebration ideas!